A Global Torelli Theorem for Calabi-Yau Manifolds: The Period Map

-Let $(M,L)$ be a polarized Calabi-Yau manifold.
-We call a basis of the quotient space $(H_n(M,\mathbb{Z})/Tor)/m(H_n(M,\mathbb{Z})/Tor)$ a level $m$ structure on the polarized Calabi-Yau manifold.
-For deformation of polarized Calabi-Yau manifold with level $m$ structure, we have the following theorem, which is a reformulation of Theorem~2.2 in \cite{sz}, we just take the statement we need in this paper.
+and denote $[\gamma]_{m}$ to be the set of all the equivalent classes of $\gamma$.
+Then we call $[\gamma]_{m}$ a level $m$ structure on the polarized Calabi--Yau manifold.
+For moduli space of polarized Calabi-Yau manifold with level $m$ structure, we have the following theorem, which is a reformulation of Theorem~2.2 in \cite{sz}, we just take the statement we need in this paper.
 One can also look at \cite{Popp} and \cite{v1} for more details about the construction of moduli spaces of Calabi-Yau manifolds.